12 tough co-op board interview questions—and how to answer them

-Revealing the details of any renovation plans can be potentially concerning to board members.
-For one thing, you never know who may live adjacent to your apartment and dread the disturbance of a renovation.
+“It is best to omit details of your proposed renovation until after closing,” Bateman says.
+For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.

 6. Do you have parties or entertain often?

 This question is common—and it's not a popularity test.
 The board wants to gauge whether your socializing will be disruptive.
 Your best answer might be to say you enjoy having occasional dinners with close friends and leave it at that.